kristinemlarson/gnssrefl/tests/smm3_use.md

 Station smm3 is operated by UNAVCO.
 The data are archived at UNAVCO.

-[You should use my web app to get a sense of what the site looks like.
+[You can use my webapp to get a sense of what the results for this site looks like.
 Please note that the app will be analyzing data in real-time, so please wait for the answers to "pop" up in the left hand side of the page.
-It takes about 5 seconds](https://gnss-reflections.org/fancy6?example=smm3) You are provided with a photograph, coordinates (make a note of them), and a google Earth map.
-Save the periodogram so you can look at it more closely.
+It takes 5-10 seconds](https://gnss-reflections.org/fancy6?example=smm3)

 **Coordinates:**
 You can try the [Nevada Reno site](http://geodesy.unr.edu/NGLStationPages/stations/SMM3.sta).